-The AFL is investigating another timekeeper issue with about two minutes added during Saturday night's clash between Geelong and Collingwood.
+The AFL is investigating another timekeeper issue with 1:49 added to the third quarter during Saturday night's clash between Geelong and Collingwood.

 Late in the third term, when the Cats held control over the contest, the clock froze for about a minute with 3 min 36 sec remaining in the quarter.